abfeb8/projectsRepo/README.md

 ## I'm a Student, Competitive Coder, Developer, and Electrical Engineer.

 -   I’m currently studying at MITS Gwalior
--   I’m currently learning Web Development
+-   At present I am learning Web Development
--   2020 Goals: To gain in-depth knowledge about Programing
+-   2021 Goals: To gain in-depth knowledge about Programing
 -   Fun fact: I love to read and play football

 ### Languages and Tools I know: